 Toilets are often in a small space which makes it difficult to move on and off them.
-If the person you are helping always finds it difficult to get on or off the toilet they should ask their doctor or the needs assessment agency for help.
-They may be able to get a referral for an occupational therapy or physiotherapy assessment.
+If the person you are helping always finds it difficult to get on or off the toilet they should ask their doctor or the needs assessment agency for further assistance.
+They may be able to get an assessment for equipment.
 They may be able to get some funding to make the room easier to move in.

 - 1. Those who use a walking frame should take steady steps up to the toilet, then small steps around so the backs of their legs are against the toilet.
 They should not back into the toilet from the start of the action, as they have less control. - 2.
 They then release the walking frame. - 3.
-They then use the hand rails or a toilet frame, or your assistance to control their descent. - 4.
+They then use the handrails or a toilet frame, to lower themselves. - 4.
 When they stand, they should not pull on their walking frame as they have less control.
 They should use their arms to push themselves upwards, or use hand rails if these are available.